arael34/market-ui/README.md

-# market-ui
+# about

-a simple web app in progress using flask and plotly
+a simple web app in progress using flask and plotly.

+# features
+stock market figure generation account system(in progress)